 Electric Epidural Stimulation

-One method is electric epidural stimulation.
-Although still in clinical trials, electrical epidural stimulation has allowed patients with complete paraplegia to walk again.
+Although still in clinical trials, epidural stimulation has enabled patients with complete paraplegia to walk again.

 Stem Cell Therapy

-Another treatment in progress is stem cell therapy, which is when stem cells are inserted into your spinal cord to promote tissue regeneration.
+Another promising treatment for complete paraplegia is stem cell therapy.
+It involves inserting stem cells into the spinal cord to promote tissue regeneration.

 However, the spinal cord doesn’t heal as easily as the rest of the body.
-Researchers are currently working on reducing the cysts and glial scarring that prevent stem cells from promoting axon regeneration.
+Researchers are currently working on ways to prevent scarring that limit stem cells from promoting nerve regeneration.